jonkuhn/jonkuhn.github.io/_posts/2021-06-19-TDD-Part-2-Writing-The-First-Test.md

 }
 ```

 As you can see, the test above adds the setup of the situation where too many books are already checked out by a member by stubbing out the response to the `GetOutstandingBookLoansForMemberAsync` method on the repository.
 Given the way NSubstitute mocks work, this test will still pass if the implementation unconditionally throws.
-How to make the tests fail for such an implementation is the subject of the [next post in this series]({% post_url 2021-06-20-TDD-Part-3-Writing-The-Simplest-Code-To-Pass-The-Test %}).
-For now the point is just to see how slowly a test case can be built up when getting started with TDD.
+The [next post in this series]({% post_url 2021-06-20-TDD-Part-3-Writing-The-Simplest-Code-To-Pass-The-Test %}) will focus on how to make the tests fail for such an implementation.
+For now, the point is just to see how a test case can be slowly built up when getting started with TDD.

 The final version of this test in my TDD example repository looked like this: